Kenny Dorham

 Apr.
 1963 / Blue Note RVG

-Dorham’s three originals are solid but don’t present many challenges.
-“Straight Ahead” is just that – let’s blow on rhythm changes for a while.
-“Una Mas” is a quarter-hour, Latinish boogie groove with a bluesy 16-bar form.
-It’s up to the soloists to entertain at this length, which they do, but the reprise at the end (“Una mas!”) is totally unnecessary, as the groove has long since been used up.
-“Sao Paulo” is a much subtler and more mysterious venture into Latin jazz, and it’s the real star of the album.
-A Joe Henderson BN boxset from the 1990s kicked off with this track.
+Not as experimental as you might think, looking at the supporting cast of Joe Henderson, Herbie Hancock, Butch Warren, and Tony Williams.
+They do good work, of course, but Dorham’s three solid originals don’t present many challenges.
+“Straight Ahead” is just that – a basic template for blowing.
+The boogie blues “Una Mas” runs for a quarter hour; a lot of that time is taken up by entertaining solos, but the reprise at the end (“Una mas!”) is totally unnecessary, as the groove has long since been used up.
+“Sao Paulo” is a more sublime venture into Latin jazz, and it’s the real star of the album.
+(A Joe Henderson BN boxset from the 1990s kicked off with this track.)

-The rhythm section swings without much fuss, muscle, or adventure, so in that respect, it’s a middle of the road date, and recommended to fans of such.
+In most respects, this is a middle of the road date, and recommended to fans of such.
 The bonus track “If I Would Ever Leave You” doesn’t broaden the field, either.
 Patrons of Kenny and/or Joe will hear a lot of good playing, though.
+This was Henderson’s Blue Note debut, and one can already pick him out blindfolded.
+His tenor sax finely complements Dorham’s pearly trumpet, and they would become quite the pair on albums to come.

 Trompeta Toccata